Chromatic Numbers of Exact Distance Graphs: Explicit upper bounds on the chromatic number of exact distance graphs

 \subsection{Graphs with excluded complete minors}

-In order to provide upper bounds for the generalised colouring numbers for graphs that exclude a fixed minor, Van den Heuvel et al.~\cite{vdHetal16} constructed vertex partitions where each part has neighbours in a bounded number of other parts only, and where the intersection of each part with the $k$-neighbourhood of any vertex is also bounded.
+In order to provide upper bounds for the generalised colouring numbers for graphs that exclude a fixed minor, Van den Heuvel et al.~\cite{vdHetal16} constructed ordered vertex partitions where each part has neighbours in only a bounded number of earlier parts and the intersection of each part with the $k$-neighbourhood of an earlier part is also bounded.
 We will make use of these decompositions for our proofs as well.

 A \emph{decomposition} of a graph~$G$ is a sequence $\mathcal{H}=(H_1,\ldots,H_\ell)$ of non-empty subgraphs of $G$ such that the vertex sets $V(H_1),\ldots,V(H_\ell)$ partition $V(G)$.
 The decomposition $\mathcal H$ is \emph{connected} if each $H_i$ is connected.